MrGreger/easy-modal-react/README.md

 |---|---|---|
 |`onCancel` (required)|`PropTypes.func`|Called by EasyModal when the user clicks the "Cancel" button.
 Should update state for `open`|
 |`onApprove` (required)|`PropTypes.func`|Called by EasyModal when the user clicks the "Ok" button.
 Should update state for `open`|

+### Browser Support
+Tested in all modern browsers as well as IE11.